 March 13, 2021

-These issues regarding people’s viewpoints, people’s practices, which principles people choose to practice, and what everyone normally emphasizes, essentially these all have nothing to do with God’s demands on mankind.
-Regardless of whether people are focusing on shallow matters or deep ones, on letters and doctrines or reality, people don’t adhere to that which they should adhere to most, and they don’t know that which they should know the most.
-The reason for this is that people don’t like the truth at all.
-Therefore, people aren’t willing to put time and effort into finding and practicing principles in God’s word.
-Instead, they prefer to use shortcuts, and sum up what they understand, what they know, to be good practice and good behavior.
-This summary then becomes their own goal to pursue, becomes truth to be practiced.
-The direct consequence of this is people using human good behavior as a substitute for putting truth into practice, which also satisfies people’s desire to curry favor with God.
-This gives people capital with which to contend with the truth, and to reason with and dispute God.
-At the same time, people also unscrupulously put God aside, and place their heart’s idol in God’s position.
-There is only one root cause which makes people have these ignorant actions, ignorant viewpoints, or one-sided viewpoints and practices, and today I’ll tell you about it.
-The reason is that although people may follow God, pray to Him every day, and read the word of God every day, they don’t actually understand God’s intentions.
-This is the root of the problem.
-If someone understands God’s heart, understands what God likes, what God loathes, what God wants, what God rejects, what kind of person God loves, what kind of person God dislikes, what kind of standard God applies to His demands on man, what kind of approach He takes for perfecting man, can that person still have their own personal ideas?
-Can they just go and worship another person?
-Could an ordinary person become their idol?
-If one understands God’s intentions, their viewpoint is a bit more rational than that.
-They aren’t going to arbitrarily idolize a corrupted person, nor will they, while walking the path of putting truth into practice, believe that arbitrarily adhering to a few simple rules or principles is tantamount to putting truth into practice.
+Essentially, these issues regarding people’s viewpoints, their methods of practice, which principles of practice they choose to adopt, and what they each tend to focus on have nothing to do with God’s demands of humankind.
+Whether people focus on shallow matters or profound issues, or on letters and doctrines or reality, they do not adhere to that which they should adhere to most, nor do they know that which they most should know.
+The reason for this is that people do not like the truth at all; as such, they are not willing to put time and effort into seeking out and putting into practice the principles of practice found in God’s utterances.
+Instead, they prefer to use shortcuts, summing up what they understand and know to be good practice and good behavior; this summary then becomes their own goal to pursue, which they take as truth to be practiced.
+The direct consequence of this is that people use human good behavior as a substitute for putting the truth into practice, which also satisfies their desire to curry favor with God.
+This gives them capital with which to contend with the truth, which they also use to reason and compete with God.
+At the same time, people also unscrupulously put God aside, placing the idols they admire in His stead.
+There is only one root cause which makes people have such ignorant actions and viewpoints, or one-sided opinions and practices—and today I will tell you about it: The reason is that, although people may follow God, pray to Him every day, and read His utterances every day, they do not actually understand His will.
+Herein lies the root of the problem.
+If someone understood God’s heart and knew what He likes, what He loathes, what He wants, what He rejects, what kind of person He loves, what kind of person He dislikes, what kind of standard He uses when making demands of people, and what kind of approach He takes for perfecting them, then could that person still have their own personal opinions?
+Could people like this simply go and worship someone else?
+Could an ordinary human become their idol?
+People who understand God’s will possess a slightly more rational viewpoint than that.
+They are not going to arbitrarily idolize a corrupted person, nor will they, while walking the path of putting the truth into practice, believe that blindly adhering to a few simple rules or principles is tantamount to putting the truth into practice.

 Other Types of Videos